hokushin118/rps-microservices/microservices/rps-cmd-service/README.md

     > cd common/cqrs-es-framework
 ```

-* And run _mvn clean install_ in the root directory of the cqrs-es-framework project to create jar file and install it
+* And run "mvn clean install" in the root directory of the cqrs-es-framework project to create jar file and install it
   to local .m2 repository.

 ```